joanpablo/reactive_forms/README.md

 ### Custom Validators

 All validators are instances of classes that inherit from the `Validator` abstract class.
-In order to implement a custom validator you can follow two different approaches:
+To implement a custom validator, you can follow two different approaches:

-1- Extend from `Validator` class and override the `validate` method.
+1. Extend the `Validator` class and override the `validate` method.
-2- Or implement a custom validator function|method, and use it with the `Validators.delegate(...)` validator.
+2. Implement a custom validator function/method and use it with the `Validators.delegate(...)` validator.

-Let's implement a custom validator that validates a control's value must be `true`:
+Let's implement a custom validator that validates that a control's value must be `true`:

-### Inheriting from `Validator` class:
+### Inheriting from the `Validator` class:

-Let's create a class that extends from `Validator` and overrides the `validate` method:
+Let's create a class that extends `Validator` and overrides the `validate` method:

 ```dart
 /// Validator that validates the control's value must be `true`.